 The following bikes from have been recommended by my blog readers as also fitting this category.
 Some of them are on the budget end, some straying into the top end, but I’ve listed them for the sake of completeness:

-They’re all priced within a couple of hundred pounds of each other.
-They all have steel frames, wide gearing, drop bars, non-aggressive riding positions, pannier racks or at least rack mounts, hybrid drivetrains cut from the middle of Shimano’s mountain-bike and road-bike ranges, and boring saddles (because they know you’ll swap the stock saddle for your favourite).
-They’re all built primarily for paved roads, but could handle a dirt track or two if need be.
+They’re all priced within a couple of hundred pounds/dollars of each other.
+They all have steel frames, wide gearing, drop bars, non-aggressive riding positions, pannier racks or at least rack mounts, and hybrid drivetrains cut from the middle of Shimano’s mountain-bike and road-bike ranges.
+They’re all built primarily for paved roads, but could handle a dirt track or gravel road if need be.

-So how to choose?
-Simple – go down to your local bike shop and take a few of them for a test ride.
-You’ll feel what’s right for you.
+The answer is actually very simple.
+Go to your local bike shop and take a few for a test ride.
+You’ll quickly feel what’s right for you.

 The Best Expedition-Grade World Touring Bikes In 2021